- Purchase the complete Expat Arrivals Vancouver Guide (PDF)

-Canada offers its residents a universal, government-funded health system that has long been the subject of much debate.
+Canada offers its residents a universal, government-funded health system that has long been the subject of debate.
 The Canadian healthcare system is managed on a provincial level, and although it remains uniform for the most part, it is ultimately subject to the adjustments of the separate provinces.

 Expats with permanent residency in Vancouver qualify to enrol for this public health insurance, called the British Columbia Medical Service Plan (MSP), and should do so as soon as possible.